electivetechnology/frontend-challenge/README.md

 * I should be able to select multiple rows and be given the option to perform an action on those selected rows (buttons do not specifically need to perform any actions)

 ## Evaluation
+Evaluation criteria:

+1. Validity
+* The software must do what it is supposed to do.

+2. Maintainability
+* The HTML markup must be W3C complient
+* The style markup must be witten in in scss or sass
+* The compiled css must be included in the repository
+* The instructions how to run compiler must be clearly described in INSTRUCTIONS.md
+* The source code must be commented

+3. Exploitability
+* Any configuration must be easy.
+* The code must be documented.
+* The code must be easy to deploy.

 ## Help
 Should you have any questions please ask the team.
 Good luck!